Crafting Resilient and Unbreakable Azure Solutions

 How Do We Measure Reliability?

-Service Level Indicator Service Level Objective Service Level Agreement
+Service Level Indicator Service Level Objective 1 - SLO (consumable failure/time) Service Level Agreement

 SLA Pyramid